LeiRui/line-density-rust/Readme.md

 target/release/line-density 45 10 160 100 true /root/csvDir true
 ```

-The command plots the line chart of 45 time series using the first 1600 points on a `160*100` canvas, using raw data points and M4 representation points to render `output-i45-k10-w160-h100-utrue-dfalse.png` and `output-i45-k10-w160-h100-utrue-dtrue.png`, respectively.
+The command plots the DenseLines of 45 time series each containing 1600 points from /root/csvDir on a `160*100` canvas, using raw data points and M4 representation points to render `output-i45-k10-w160-h100-utrue-dfalse.png` and `output-i45-k10-w160-h100-utrue-dtrue.png`, respectively.

 ## References